tkasasagi/tkasasagi.github.io/index.md

 # Welcome to tkasasagi's website

 My name is Tarin Clanuwat.
-I am a senior research scientist in Tokyo.
+I am a research scientist in Tokyo.
 I got my PhD in Classical Japanese Literature (文学) from Waseda University, Graduate School of Arts Letters and Science.
 I specialized in the Tale of Genji's commentary books from Kamakura and Nambokucho period.
 Previously I was a senior research scientist at Google Research, Brain team, Google DeepMind, a project assistant professor at [ROIS-DS Center for Open Data in the Humanities](http://codh.rois.ac.jp) and also a project researcher at the [National Institute of Informatics](https://www.nii.ac.jp).

 ## My Research